-Dell’s launching its G Series of gaming laptops with every gamer in mind, from entry-level to more advanced users.
-Dell knows that not everyone can afford high-end models like, say, the Alienware 15 and Alienware 17 (sold by Dell’s Alienware division), also announced Tuesday, which start around $1,500.
+Dell launched its G Series of gaming laptops April 3 with every gamer in mind, from entry-level to more advanced users.
+Dell knows that not everyone can afford high-end models like, say, the Alienware 15 and Alienware 17 (sold by Dell’s Alienware division), also announced April 3, which start around $1,500.

 With prices starting at $749, Dell’s G3, G5, and G7 product lines are far more affordable, yet they still carve out room for features including some of Intel’s latest quad-core and hex-core mobile CPUs.
-All of the G series laptops start shipping Tuesday, with additional configurations following later in April.
+All of the G series laptops started shipping April 3 in limited quantities.
+Update, May 16, 2018: We added buying information to this story now that more configurations are available.

 Why this matters: By launching the G series (and retiring its Inspiron gaming product line), Dell’s signalling its intent to pay more attention to gaming.
 Sure, it’s a growth area, and it’s also one where users tend to pay more for their next PC.
 It’s simply good business to have appealing products at the entry level to build customer loyalty.